 By Gary McKechnie

 When you enter DeSoto County on Highway 70 in the city of Desoto, the last traces of development have long disappeared.
-Coastal cities and oceanfront high-rises are far behind you and now, for mile after mile, you’ll see little but green pastures that reach from horizon to horizon.
+Coastal cities and oceanfront high-rises are behind you and now, for mile after mile, you’ll see green pastures that reach from horizon to horizon.
 It’s a sign that this is a place of prosperity, tranquility, and progress.

 Seriously.
 A beautiful welcome sign featuring a profile of explorer Hernando DeSoto reads ‘Welcome to DeSoto County.
 Est. 1887.
 Prosperity.
 Tranquility.
 Progress.’

-If things had gone differently, the City of DeSoto could have been one of Florida’s most populous counties.
+If things had gone differently, DeSoto could have been one of Florida’s most populous counties.
 After its creation from Manatee County in 1887, it was a massive region until 1921 when it was broken up again, into neighboring Charlotte, Glades, Hardee, and Highlands counties.
 That was a big chunk of Florida then, but even at 636 square miles what remains in DeSoto is still substantial.

 You’ll find only one city here (Arcadia, the county seat), along with several unincorporated towns (Hull, Nocatee, Brownville, Fort Ogden, and Lake Suzy) nearly all of which are south of Arcadia on U.S. 17.
 For your purposes, what will likely pique your interest is what you’ll discover in and around Arcadia.
 It is a town filled with antiques, natural attractions, fossils... and a river runs through it.